jorisvink/nyfe/README.md

 ## Disclaimer

-This is a research project and at most it's a little broken.
+This is a personal research project of mine and at most it's a little broken.

 **You** probably do not want to use this.